Treblesteph/oh-data-source-template/README.md

 Now you have your application built and running locally, we'll head over to Heroku where the app will be deployed remotely.

-If you have hit any problems so far, please do let us know in [Github issues](http://github.com/OpenHumans/oh-data-source-template/issues) or over at our [Slack channel](http://openhumans.slack.com)
+If you have hit any problems so far, please do let us know in [Github issues](http://github.com/OpenHumans/oh-data-source-template/issues) or come and chat with us over at our [Slack channel](http://openhumans.slack.com).

 ## Heroku deployment